dendronhq/dendron-site/vault/dendron.tutorial.links.md

 <div style="position: relative; padding-bottom: 62.5%; height: 0;"><iframe src="https://www.loom.com/embed/c62f82859545444a9786abaa36426b62" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 Note references are incredibly powerful.
 You can do additional things like enter a range of headers to do a reference of, include a reference within a reference, and even reference multiple pages using a wildcard pattern.
-You can see detailed examples of all these functions in the [[docs|dendron.topic.refs]].
+You can see detailed examples of all these functions in the [[docs|dendron.topic.references]].

 ### Relative Links